okieraised/gonii/README.md

 ## TODO
 - [ ] Improve NIfTI reader for large file size
-- [ ] Improve NIfTI writer to export as NIfTI-2 format
+- [ ] Add support for NIfTI writer to export data as NIfTI-2 format